 In any case, the twelve “standard” Meridians are divided into Yin and Yang groups.
 The Yin Meridians of the arm are Lung, Heart, and Pericardium Meridians, and the Yang meridians of the arm are Large Intestine, Small Intestine, and Triple Burner Meridians.
 The Yin Meridians of the leg are Spleen, Kidney, and Liver Meridian and the Yang Meridians of the leg are Stomach, Bladder, and Gall Bladder Meridian.

-You can notice that each Meridian is connected to an organ and organ system (Zang-Fu) from which it has derived its name.
+You may notice that each Meridian is connected to an organ and organ system (Zang-Fu) from which it has derived its name.
+Mind also that each of the twelve standard Meridians is “mirrored,” that is, you can find them at the left and right side of the body.

 The Eight Extra Merdians